Things To Do

 Wonder Lake Shuttle

-Often referred to as the crown jewel of Denali, Wonder Lake is one of the largest lakes in Denali National Park, and it’s conveniently located a short 10-minute shuttle ride from Kantishna Roadhouse.
-At about 2 ½ miles long and 1/2 a mile wide, the crystal blue waters of Wonder Lake make this one of the premiere places to see Denali and the rest of the Alaska Range.
-We offer at least one shuttle every day to Wonder Lake, just after breakfast.
+Often referred to as the crown jewel of Denali, Wonder Lake is one of the largest lakes in Denali National Park and is conveniently located a short 10 minute shuttle ride from Kantishna Roadhouse.
+At about 2 ½ miles long and 1/2 mile wide, the crystal blue waters of Wonder Lake make this one of the most premier places to see Mt.
+Denali and the Alaska Range.
+We offer at least one shuttle every day to Wonder Lake.
 If you’re one of the lucky 30%, you might just see the elusive mountain.
-Please ask the guides at the front desk about availability.

 Fannie Quigley Cabin Tour